Breaking Down Async Problems

 This is similar to deciding whether to use a separate subroutine or not for a

 given problem with multiple solutions.
-Instead of separate sub
+Instead of separate subs, you can use

 Consider this problem where we have a combined log and we want to treat error objects differently from access object: